ooni/probe-cli/internal/enginenetx/DESIGN.md

 Likewise, calling `(*statsManager).Close` invokes `statsContainerPruneEntries`, and then ensures that we write `$OONI_HOME/engine/httpsdialerstats.state`.

-This way, subsequent OONI Probe runs could load the stats thare are more likely to work and `statsPolicy` can take advantage of this information.
+This way, subsequent OONI Probe runs could load the stats that are more likely to work and `statsPolicy` can take advantage of this information.

 The overall structure of `httpsdialerstats.state` is roughly the following: